bhushanhiwase/Digital-Cash/Query/Readme_Query.txt

-Run the Queries in the Query.data file to create the Database and Tables.
+Run the Queries in the Query.data file to create Databases and Tables.